zeroflag/fcl/README.md

   count @ ;
 ```

-In the loop body we use two more locals to name the outut of the `/mod` which returns both the `quotient` and the `remainder` of a divide operation.
+In the loop body we use two more locals to name the output of the `/mod` which returns both the `quotient` and the `remainder` of a divide operation.
 We keep updating the `count` and in the end, we return its value.

 ### Implementation notes